 - Stool DNA test (sDNA) every 3 years

-- A strong family history of colorectal cancer or polyps, especially in first-degree relatives (parent, sibling, or child) who developed these conditions younger than age 60
+- A strong family history of colorectal cancer or polyps, especially in first-degree relatives (parent, sibling, or child) who developed these conditions younger than the age of 60.

-- A personal history of chronic inflammatory bowel disease such as Crohn’s disease or ulcerative colitis
+- A personal history of chronic inflammatory bowel disease (IBD), such as Crohn disease or ulcerative colitis.

 Description of Screening Tests